adityayedetore/adityayedetore.github.io/_books/120_the_language_of_thought.md

 status: none
 ---

-*Comments.* This book first pushed me toward the problems I now work on.
-Fodor takes the symbolic commitments of successful psychological theories at face value, pushing him toward a language-like view of internal representations.
+*Comments.* Fodor takes the symbolic commitments of computation and psychological/linguistic theory at face value, pushing him toward a language-like view of internal representations.